-In some way or another, every Modest Mouse record is about traveling.
-The band’s most recent efforts have been mostly about personal journeys in a sense, though car imagery still abounds (I recall hearing “Fire It Up” on NPR’s ‘Car Talk‘ as a matter of fact), but from the beginning, the band had mastered the art of writing a road album.
+Every Modest Mouse record is a travelogue.
+Many of them have been mostly about personal journeys in a sense, though car imagery still abounds (“Fire It Up” was once played on NPR’s Car Talk), but from the beginning, the band had mastered the art of writing a road album.
 Interstate 8 and This is a Long Drive For Someone With Nothing To Think About unfolded like long, desolate stretches of highway in middle America, while 2000’s The Moon and Antarctica was more like a slow and violent trek toward the edge of the world.
-While each of the band’s output has ample argument for being their best (especially the first three), The Lonesome Crowded West is the most amazing journey, a drunken, violent 74 minute Odyssey through Podunk outposts and trailer parks, parking lots and novelty beverage stands.
+The most epic of these journeys is The Lonesome Crowded West, a drunken, violent 74-minute Odyssey through Podunk outposts and trailer parks, parking lots and novelty soft-drink stands.

-Long before “Float On” made Modest Mouse a household name, a few select commercial radio DJs were spinning “Polar Opposites,” a song surprisingly catchy and upbeat for having such a depressing chorus: “I’m trying to drink away the part of the day that I cannot sleep away.”
+Long before “Float On” made Modest Mouse a household name, a few select commercial radio DJs were spinning “Polar Opposites,” a song surprisingly immediate and upbeat for having such a defeatist chorus: “I’m trying to drink away the part of the day that I cannot sleep away.”
 And though after all the violent outbursts, excessive drinking, crashing planes and claustrophobia, there’s little redemption to speak of, the band nonetheless has a good laugh about religion in the end.
 Brock ruminates, “trying to figure out which stack they’re going to stuff us atheists into” on “Styrofoam Boots/ It’s All Nice On Ice, Alright,” an irreverent hoedown that leaves the album on a high note, fun, but still dark and cynical as ever.

 Jeff Terich is the founder and editor of Treble.
 He's been writing about music for 20 years and has been published at American Songwriter, Bandcamp Daily, Reverb, Spin, Stereogum, uDiscoverMusic, VinylMePlease and some others that he's forgetting right now.
 He's still not tired of it.